artyom-mameev/fast-study-notes/README.md

 - Focus to write simple and readable code;
-- Simple and meaningful names of classes, methods and variables, separation of different aspects of functionality in separate methods;
+- Simple and meaningful names of classes, methods and variables, separation of different aspects of functionality to separate methods;
 - The code is accompanied by documentation, with complex points accompanied by comments;
-- Division of complex code constructs into several primitive parts for better understanding;
+- Separation of complex code constructs into several primitive parts for better understanding, the code is also separated by purpose;
 - Limiting the number of characters by line width for better readability;
-- Diverse operations are separated by indents;
 - Avoiding "spaghetti code" (nested ifs);
 - Using Lombok to avoid boilerplate code.